 - Major Players, Revenues, Subscribers;

 - Internet and broadband markets (DSL, cable modem, wireless);

 - Mobile market (including 3G and mobile broadband).

-Tigo (Millicom) launches satellite service in Honduras; Hondutel management shake-up fails to stem losses, though the company reported its first a net profit in June 2014 in 41 consecutive months; MNP to be implemented from April 2014; spectrum auction to encourage mobile broadband services take-up; Tigo to rebrand broadband and pay-TV business as ‘Tigo Star’; regulator’s market data updates; telcos’ operational data to Q1 2014; market developments to mid-2014.
+Tigo (Millicom) launches satellite service in Honduras; Hondutel management shake-up fails to stem losses, though the company reported its first a net profit in June 2014 in 41 consecutive months; MNP to be implemented from April 2014; spectrum auction to encourage mobile broadband services take-up; Tigo to rebrand broadband and pay-TV business as ‘Tigo Star’; regulator’s market data updates; telcos’ operational data to Q3 2014; recent market developments.

 Companies covered in this report include:

 Hondutel, Comunitel, MultiData, Millicom, Digicel, América Móvil.